 In this tutorial we are going to control an SG-90 Servo motor with raspberry pi pico board, Servo motors are used in a variety of applications such as RC cars, drones, and robot arms.
 They are also used in industrial applications such as CNC machines and 3D printers.
 Servo motors have three wires:

-There are many beginners suffering from the basics of Raspberry Pi Pico Board.
+There are many beginners suffering from the basics of the Raspberry Pi Pico Board.
 So I decided to start a series of articles discussing the basics of Raspberry Pi Pico Projects.
 Check out our Raspberry Pi Pico Projects Tutorials.

 In this tutorial, I’m going to run only one Servo Motor. because the Code is only for one Servo motor. if you want to control multiple Servos motors then you have to change the code.
 If you understand code you will be able to control multiple servos.